In this section

 Call SAMHSA's National Helpline at 1-800-662-HELP (4357).
 This free and confidential service is available in English and Spanish.

 Many people think they can kick the problem on their own, but that rarely works.
 Find someone you trust to talk to.
 It may help to talk to a friend or someone your own age at first, but a supportive and understanding adult is your best option for getting help.
 If you can't talk to your parents, you might want to approach a school counselor, relative, doctor, favorite teacher, or religious leader.

-Unfortunately, overcoming addiction is not easy.
-Quitting drugs or drinking is probably going to be one of the hardest things you or your friend have ever done.
+Overcoming addiction is not easy.
+Quitting drugs or drinking is probably going to be one of the hardest things you or your friend do.
 It's not a sign of weakness if you need professional help from a trained drug counselor or therapist.
-Most people who try to kick a drug or alcohol problem need professional assistance or a treatment program to do so.
+Most people who try to kick a drug or alcohol problem need professional help or a treatment program to do so.

 After you start a treatment program, try these tips to make the road to recovery less bumpy: